Is Your Trade Show Signage Saying The Right Thing?

 So, now that you know what you should hope to accomplish, how do you go about doing this?

 First, all the cleverness in the world amounts to nothing if that clever signage can’t be read.
-When you work with a professional graphics provider (like American Image Displays), your supplier can show you a chart, based on real-world studies, of how large your sign’s text should be for maximum legibility.
+When you work with a professional graphics provider, your supplier uses a chart, based on real-world studies, of how large your sign’s text should be for maximum legibility.
 The lettering on your sign should be legible from at least twenty feet away.

 Remember, your goal is to get them off the aisle and into your booth.
 You can tell them more of your story once you’ve captured their attention.